dwachss/bililiteRange/docs/undo.md

 ## `initUndo (attachKeys = true)`

 Sets up the history stack and creates the input event listeners.
-Will only run once per element (creates `range.data.undos` for the stack and checks for the existence of that).
 If `attachKeys` is true, also sets up `keydown` event listeners for control-Z and control-Y and attaches them to `undo` and `redo`.

+`initUndo()` can be called multiple times, to add or remove the `keydown` handlers.
+The actual undo stack if created only once.

 Undo and redo input events are not put on the undo stack (undo then undo does two levels of undo; the second undo does not undo the first one.
 That would be a redo).
 Keydown input events (`eventType` == `insertText` and a single